WE OWN, DEVELOP, FINANCE, CONSTRUCT, OPERATE, AND MAINTAIN TRANSMISSION ASSETS ACROSS THE CONTINENT

 NextEra Energy Transmission (NEET) is the leading competitive transmission company in North America.
-We develop, ﬁnance, construct, operate, and maintain transmission assets across the continent.
+We own, develop, ﬁnance, construct, operate, and maintain transmission assets across the continent.
 Our subsidiaries were among the first non-incumbents to be awarded projects by system operators and utility commissions in California, New York, Texas and Ontario.

 NEET’s portfolio includes operating assets in California, New Hampshire and Texas, as well as numerous projects under development in the United States and Canada.

 Owner and operator of high-voltage transmission lines and associated equipment in Texas, bringing wind power to Central Texas, strengthening the electric grid and enhancing reliability.

-Lone Star Transmission in Central Texas with 330 miles of double-circuit 345 kV line and six stations
+Lone Star Transmission in Central Texas with 330 miles of double-circuit 345 kV line and seven stations.

 The majority owner of Seabrook Substation, which interconnects Seabrook Nuclear Generating Station with three critical high-voltage transmission lines in New England, thereby enhancing reliability.